deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 For code examples, see `here <#tabular-checks>`__

+All of these checks appear in the `deepchecks interactive demo <https://checks-demo.deepchecks.com>`__, where you can insert corruption into the data and see the check at work.

 Computer Vision Data
 --------------------

+All of the computer vision checks use the :doc:`image and label properties</user-guide/vision-properties>` to estimate drift, as image data and labels are not simple one-dimensional variables.

 To detect `data <#data-drift>`__ or `concept drift <#concept-drift>`__, deepchecks offers the :doc:`Image Property Drift check </checks_gallery/vision/distribution/plot_image_property_drift>` which uses univariate